The ABC’s of TSC (Tuberous Sclerosis Complex)

 Larger kidney lesions can cause bleeding and pain and may require surgical intervention.

-Cardiac (heart) involvement is common in TSC and is found in up to two thirds of individuals.
+Cardiac (heart) involvement is common in Tuberous Sclerosis Complex (TSC) and is found in up to two thirds of individuals.
 Lesions in the heart can block blood flow or cause abnormal heart rhythms.

 However, if lesions interfere with the function of the heart, they may need to be removed.
 Afinitor (everolimus) is approved to treat these heart lesions called subependymal giant cell astrocytomas (SEGAs).

-An estimated three-quarters of people with tuberous sclerosis will develop one or more tumors inside the eyes.
+An estimated three-quarters of people with Tuberous Sclerosis Complex (TSC) will develop one or more tumors inside the eyes.

-Lung tumors and cysts call lymphangioleiomyomatosis develop in about one-third of adult women with TSC.
-In most cases, these cysts and tumors do not cause a problem.
+Lung tumors and cysts called lymphangioleiomyomatosis develop in about one-third of adult women with Tuberous Sclerosis Complex (TSC).
+In most cases, these cysts and tumors do not cause serious problems.

 How is TSC Diagnosed?